mongodb/docs/source/reference/collection-statistics.rst

    db.runCommand( { collStats: "collection" } )

-Replace "``collection``" in both examples with the name of the colection you want statstics for.
+Replace "``collection``" in both examples with the name of the collection you want statistics for.
 By default, the return values will appear in terms of bytes.
 You can, however, enter a scaling factor.
 For example, you can convert the return values to kilobytes like so: ::